imarmorat/AgileTools/README.md

 It is in early stage and massive refactoring are frequent.

+## Roadmap

+- Finalizing current analysers
+- Strengthening code and error handling
+- Graph: using libs such as D3.js, offering some out-of-the-box common graphs
+- Execution command line (as opposed to current interpreter)

 ## What does it do

 A tool should adapt to the need of the ones using it rather than the opposite; many agile tools these days still struggle to offer such flexibility.